 8. Ski-Border

-Parents: American Eskimo Dog x Border Collie mix
+Parents: American Eskimo x Border Collie mix

 Inherently smart, Ski-Borders need a decent amount of mental stimulation.
 Though, not nearly as much as a pure Border Collie.
+But don’t forget about physical activity.
+These dogs tend to take after the collie side, as some really enjoy work.

 As long as you provide them with affection and care, they’ll thrive in a family environment.
 It’s hard to go wrong with these amazing Border mixes.